 When I was living in Brussels, Filipina-Belgian Angeline Flor Pua was crowned Miss Belgium 2018, and she is only one of the several half-Pinay beauties who dominated pageants in other countries.

 I seriously got text messages from my Belgian friends saying, “Miss Belgium 2018 is a Filipina!
 Félicitations!” like we were sisters or something, but that absolutely made me proud.

 Everybody (except the haters) can attest that Pinays, for the most part, are some of the exceptionally beautiful women in the world.
 Not only because of the fact that Filipinos are a product of mixed culture, but because of our strong character.
 Which brings me to….

 2. “Wife material”/“Submissive wives”

-These statements may or may not sound offensive, but the very first time some European guy told me, “You are wife material (because Pinays are submissive wives),” I was pissed.
+These statements may or may not sound offensive, but the very first time some random European guy told me, “You are wife material (because Pinays are submissive wives),” I was pissed.
 Come on, dude.
-Not every Filipina is submissive so stop generalizing.
+Not every Filipina is submissive, so stop generalizing.

 I used to hate it to the very core when lame guys associate being a Pinay to being a housewife.
 I mean, Pinays are good leaders, too.
 And businesswomen.
 And teachers.
 Nomsayin?
 My two cents.